zoltanseer/jetpack/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Enhancement: Notifications feature is enabled for logged-out users when the module is active & the toolbar is shown by another plugin.
+* Bug Fix: Use proper CDN addresses to avoid SSL cert issues.
+* Bug Fix: Prioritize syncing comments over deleting comments on WordPress.com.
+Fixes comment notifications marked as spam appearing to be trashed.

 = 1.9 =
 * Enhancement: Notifications: Display Notifications in the toolbar and support reply/moderation of comment notifications.
 * Enhancement: Mobile Push Notifications: Added support for mobile push notifications of new comments for users that linked their accounts to WordPress.com accounts.
-* Enhancement: JSON API: Allows applications to send API requests via WordPress.com (see http://developer.wordpress.com/docs/api/)
+* Enhancement: JSON API: Allows applications to send API requests via WordPress.com (see [the docs](http://developer.wordpress.com/docs/api/) )
 * Enhancement: Sync: Modules (that require the data) sync full Post/Comment to ensure consistent data on WP.com (eg Stats)
 * Enhancement: Sync: Improve syncing of site options to WP.com
 * Enhancement: Sync: Sync attachment parents to WP.com